|Wed 18 Aug – Thu 19 Aug 2021||eLearning||Open now|

 Entry Requirements / Eligibility

 - Registered nurses (Division 1) registered midwives (Division 1)enrolled nurses (Division 2)and registered aboriginal health practitioners are eligible to complete the course.

 - Evidence of current national registration through Australian Health Practitioner Regulation Agency (AHPRA) will be required as part of registration.

 - Previous experience in reproductive and sexual health is an advantage but not a requirement.

 Who would benefit from this course?

-Nurses and midwives working with young people (adolescents) in secondary schools, clinics and community settings.
+Nurses, midwives and aboriginal health practitioners working with young people (adolescents) in secondary schools, clinics and community settings.

-Certificate of attendance: Let’s Talk About Sex: addressing the needs of young people (for nurses).
+Certificate of attendance for Let’s Talk About Sex: addressing the needs of young people (for nurses).